yalcinp/yalcinp/README.md

 ### 🧪 Areas of Interest

 - Machine learning for scientific computing
-- Scalable HPC infrastructure for ML
+- Worked with scalable HPC infrastructure for machine learning applications
 - Robotics and autonomous systems
-- Real-time control and embedded AI
 ---

 ### 📌 Selected Projects